 - Evacuation.
-Students and staff are led to the closest and safest way out of a building and roll is taken; - Reverse evacuation.
-Students and staff are moved as quickly as possible back into secure buildings and roll is taken; - Lock-down.
-Students are instructed to report to the nearest classroom and close and lock all doors and windows.
-Students/staff should move away from doors and windows and drop to the floor and instructed to be quiet; - Shelter-in-place.
+Students and staff are led to the closest and safest way out of a building and roll is taken; - Reverse Evacuation.
+Students and staff are moved as quickly as possible back into secure buildings and roll is taken; - Lockdown.
+Students and staff are instructed to report to the nearest classroom and close and lock all doors and windows.
+Students and staff should move away from doors and windows and drop to the floor and instructed to be quiet; - Shelter-in-Place.
 Students and staff report to assigned locations.
 Ideally, the locations are away from windows and in the core of the building.
 Put signs in the windows about sheltering.
-For a chemical or biological event, turn off HVAC/air conditioning system and put tape on windows and on outside door; and - Drop, cover, and hold.
-Students and staff take cover under a desk (DROP), away from windows, cover eyes (COVER), make efforts to protect vital organs, and hold onto the desk legs (HOLD).
+For a chemical or biological event, turn off HVAC/air conditioning systems and put tape on windows and on outside doors; and

+• Drop, Cover, and Hold.
+Students and staff take cover under a desk (DROP); away from windows, cover eyes (COVER); make efforts to protect vital organs, and hold onto the desk legs (HOLD).
 Give special consideration to those individuals in wheelchairs.
 They will need specialized assistance for this drill and at the time of an event.